Bad Luck Blackie: Synopsis

-As the story begins, a small white kitten is being mercilessly tormented by a large, mean bulldog.
-The kitten manages to escape, and while hiding for safety behind a garbage can, she is met by a bowler hat-wearing, cigar-chomping black cat, who offers to protect the kitten (his business card reads "Black Cat — Bad Luck Company — Paths Crossed–Guaranteed Bad Luck").
-The black cat demonstrates his skills by crossing the path of the rapidly approaching bulldog (to the tune of Comin' Through the Rye), who is then knocked out by a flowerpot that falls from the sky.
+As the story begins, a small, light-gray kitten with dark-gray markings is being mercilessly tormented by a large, mean bulldog.
+The kitten manages to escape, and while hiding for safety behind a garbage can, he is met by a bowler hat-wearing, cigar-chomping black cat, who offers to protect the kitten (his business card reads "Black Cat — Bad Luck Company — Paths Crossed–Guaranteed Bad Luck").
+The black cat demonstrates his skills by crossing the path of the rapidly approaching bulldog (to the tune of "Comin' Through the Rye"), who is then knocked out by a flowerpot that falls from the sky.
 The black cat leaves the scene after giving the kitten a whistle, to be blown in case of emergency.

 The bulldog revives, and tries multiple times to attack the kitten, but every attempt is foiled in the same way: the kitten blows the whistle, the black cat crosses the bulldog's path regardless of circumstances, and the dog is pummeled by various objects falling from the sky, including a cash register, a piano, and a set of good luck horseshoes (not to mention the horse they belong to).
+At one point, the bulldog seizes the kitten before the kitten can blow his whistle.
+Though the kitten manages to hold on to the whistle with his paw, the bulldog covers the kitten's mouth with his own paw to silence him.
+Then a fly lands on the bulldog's nose and causes him irritation.
+When the bulldog can no longer bear it, he swats the fly with the paw he has been using to silence the kitten.
+The kitten then blows the whistle yet again, the black cat crosses the bulldog's path, and the bulldog is knocked out cold by another falling object, an object whose presence dogs normally welcome - a fire hydrant.